See How Much Ad Spend You’re Losing to Invalid Traffic

 What Is Navigational Traffic in PPC?

 Navigational traffic occurs when users search for a brand name specifically to reach a destination they already know.
-They are not discovering you.
-They are returning to you.
-And when a paid ad sits at the top of those results, many simply click it.
+They are not discovering you, they are returning to you, and when a paid ad sits at the top of those results, many simply click it.
+Common examples include a sportsbook player searching the brand name to log in and check odds, a returning customer typing a retailer's name into Google to find a product they have bought before, or an existing subscriber searching a brand again to access their account.

-In each case, the user already knows where they are going.
-The paid ad is a shortcut, not a discovery.
-For advertisers, that shortcut carries a real cost.This is navigational traffic at its most costly: real users, real searches, zero acquisition value.
-And in most campaign reports, it is completely invisible.
+In each case the user already knows where they are going.
+The paid ad is a shortcut, not a discovery, and that shortcut carries a real cost: real users, real searches, zero acquisition value.
+In most campaign reports, it is completely invisible.

 Why Brand Campaigns Are Most Exposed